opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 Custom attribution to be returned in `tilejson.json`

-By default the `attribution` property in `tilejson.json` is computed from the names and URLs of the feed publishers.
+By default the, `attribution` property in `tilejson.json` is computed from the names and URLs of the feed publishers.
 If the OTP deployment contains many fields, this can become very unwieldy.

-This configuration parameter allows you to set the `attribution` to any string you wish, for example `<a href='https://trimet.org/tools'>TriMet, C-Tran, SMART and Friends</a>`.
+This configuration parameter allows you to set the `attribution` to any string you wish including HTML tags, for example `<a href='https://trimet.org/mod'>Regional Partners</a>`.

 <h4 id="vectorTiles_basePath">basePath</h4>